 This is actually Fort George Island Cultural State Park and it is a magnificent landmark.
 Fort George was built in 1736 to defend the southern British colonies, and now it features amazing green pastures, wildlife and most importantly, the gorgeous silence that you cannot miss to observe.
 You have several options to explore the island.
 You can avail the guided tour on Kayak Amelia, or you can go on your own exploration by boating, kayaking, cycling, canoeing and hiking.

 Some 20 miles north of Jacksonville is this heaven on earth serene island that catches the fancy of tourists.
 Amelia Island has a great history behind it that involves British, Scottish, French and Spanish armies capturing and recapturing it in epic battles over the years.
 As of now, Amelia Island is kept in its original historical state and its central town of Fernandina Beach is still in its 1800s.
 The original red-brick Victorian homes and bricked pavements have never been restored in order to keep their historical value intact.
-Most of these buildings are now occupied by different shops, galleries and restaurants.
+Most of these buildings are now occupied by different shops, galleries, and restaurants.
 Moreover, the cherry on top is the horse and buggy ride that is used to tour the island.
 But you cannot miss taking a long stroll through the island’s old cobbled streets.

 Modern and comfortable boats are used as water taxis to take you on a tour of St. Johns River.
 This water taxi offers a splendid tour of the city and its magnificent skyline.
 You can also signup for the famous sunset cruise to see the sun setting over the Atlantic horizon.
 The panoramic view of the city when its lights go on auto change tableaux at night is a fancy sight that is unavoidable while you’re on this ride.

 The most tranquil of all the Floridian beaches is this Atlantic Beach.
-This sun soaked beach is just a short drive away from the busy life of Jacksonville.
+This sun-soaked beach is just a short drive away from the busy life of Jacksonville.
 Atlantic Beach is known for its intense quietness and peacefulness because the only audible sound there is the splashing of the waves and of seagulls.
 If you have to make your visit to Atlantic Beach more worthwhile, then the best way to visit it is by St. Johns ferry ride which makes its way to the island amidst breathtaking scenery.
 Owing to the beach’s serenity, people of Jacksonville consider it one of the best getaways from the chaotic city life.

 Jacksonville is a very integral city of the United States.
 It is where the South meets the North.
 It has the neighborly hospitality of the South and the value of modern arts and culture of the North.
 Visiting this “River City” is a vacation to remember with St. Johns River running across the city and an ocean nearby that offers a spectacular tourism variety.
 Time to start finding your perfect Jacksonville realtor to relocate.